Main Content

 Indoor Housing

 Adopters of HRS rabbits must understand that our rabbits are to live as household companions.
 This means that they must have their primary living space indoors, and must spend every night indoors.
 During the daytime, adopters can allow their rabbits outdoor daytime exercise.
 If this is the case, the rabbit must be provided with an area with secure fencing, and adequate supervision.
 Adopters may require additional safety precautions appropriate to their locale.
-If a cage is used, it must be at least 2 feet by 3 feet in size and it is preferred that it be larger.
+If a cage is used, a rabbit’s home should be at least 4-6 times the size of your bunny when they are fully stretched out.
+The space should be even larger if they are confined for a large amount of the day.

 Social Requirements